Real-Time Pages

 What is HADS?

-The Hydrometeorological Automated Data Systems (HADS) is a real-time data acquisition, processing, and dissemination system running as part of the Meteorological Assimilation Data Ingest System (MADIS) operated by NCEP Central Operations (NCO).
-The system exists in support of National Weather Service (NWS) activities of national scope, specifically the Flood and Flash Flood Warning programs administered by the Weather Service Forecast Offices and the operations performed at River Forecast Centers throughout the United States.
-Additionally HADS created data products bolster several other NWS program areas including fire weather support services, local and national analysis of precipitation events, hydrological and meteorological modeling, and the verification of NEXRAD precipitation estimates and hydrological models.
+The Hydrometeorological Automated Data Systems (HADS) is a real-time system for acquiring, processing, and distributing hydrometeorological data.
+It operates within the Meteorological Assimilation Data Ingest System (MADIS), managed by NCEP Central Operations (NCO).
+HADS primarily supports National Weather Service (NWS) programs, including Flood and Flash Flood Warning efforts conducted by Weather Service Forecast Offices and River Forecast Centers across the U.S. Additionally, HADS data enhances fire weather support, precipitation analysis, hydrological and meteorological modeling, and the verification of NEXRAD precipitation estimates.

-HADS acquires raw hydrological and meteorological observation messages from Geostationary Operational Environmental Satellites (GOES) Data Collection Platforms (DCPs).
-The data originates from DCPs owned and/or operated by more than 200 cooperators and a small network of NWS DCPs.
-The majority of the data acquired and processed by HADS comes from DCPs owned and/or operated by the Water Resources Division of the U.S. Geologic Survey, the U.S. Army Corps of Engineers, the Tennessee Valley Authority, the Bureau of Land Management, the U.S. Forest Service, the Bureau of Reclamation, and departments of natural resources from numerous state and local agencies throughout the country.
-In return the NWS shares other hydrological and meteorological products and information with these agencies.
+HADS collects raw hydrological and meteorological observations from Geostationary Operational Environmental Satellites (GOES) Data Collection Platforms (DCPs).
+These platforms are managed by over 200 cooperators, including agencies like the U.S. Geological Survey (USGS), U.S. Army Corps of Engineers, Tennessee Valley Authority, Bureau of Land Management, U.S. Forest Service, Bureau of Reclamation, and various state and local natural resource departments.
+In return, the NWS shares hydrological and meteorological products with these agencies.

-Within the HADS database is metadata about each of the data sites, some of which is used to translate the data to SHEF.
+Within the HADS database are metadata about each of the data sites, some of which are used to translate the data to SHEF.
 This includes the following:

 • Owner of the DCP